netscaler/citrix-k8s-ingress-controller-docs/docs/certificate-management/acme.md

         NAME    TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)   AGE
         kuard   ClusterIP   10.103.49.171   <none>        80/TCP    13s

-5. Expose this service to outside world by creating and Ingress that is deployed on Citrix ADC CPX or VPX as Content switching virtual server.
+1. Expose this service to outside world by creating and Ingress that is deployed on Citrix ADC CPX or VPX as Content switching virtual server.

     !!! note "Note"
         Ensure that you change `kubernetes.io/ingress.class` to your ingress class on which CIC is started.

-    ```YAML
             apiVersion: extensions/v1beta1
             kind: Ingress
             metadata:
               name: kuard
               annotations:
                 kubernetes.io/ingress.class: "citrix"
             spec:
               rules:
               - host: kuard.example.com
                 http:
                   paths:
                   - backend:
                       serviceName: kuard
                       servicePort: 80
-    ```

     !!! info "Important"
         Change the value of `spec.rules.host` to the domain that you control.
 Ensure that a DNS entry exists to route the traffic to Citrix ADC CPX or VPX.

-6. Deploy the Ingress using the following command:
+1. Deploy the Ingress using the following command:

         % kubectl apply -f ingress.yml
         ingress.extensions/kuard created